groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/migration-notes.md

 #### Any supported format

-The folowing examples show how to load a document of any supported format.
+The following examples show how to load a document of any supported format.

 **Old API**